TrueBubo/matfyz-thesis-typst/README.md

-# ctu-thesis-typst
+# matfyz-thesis-typst

-Typst template for an IT thesis at the Czech Technical University in Prague.
-Originally from FEE, might need some tweaking to meet the guidelines of other faculties.
+Typst template for thesis at the Charles University in Prague.
+Created for MFF, forked from [CTU Thesis Typst Template](https://github.com/MatejKafka/ctu-thesis-typst), adjusted to meet thesis requirements for MFF.

 To use the template, just clone the repository locally or upload it to a new project in the Typst web app, copy `example.typ`, adjust the metadata block at the top and then start writing  your thesis below.